OpenDgraph/vscode-dgraph-snippets/README.md

-# dgraph snippets for vscode.
+# Dgraph snippets for vscode.

 This extension for Visual Studio Code adds snippets for Dgraph's Query lang and Mutation lang for RDF files, JSON files e other supported extensions.